-The cleanness of the results obtained here with just vertically integrated values suggests that relatively few vertical degrees of freedom can yield a good approximation in characterizing the onset of convection.
+The cleanness of the results obtained here with just vertically integrated values suggests that relatively few vertical degrees of freedom can yield a good approximation in characterizing the onset of convection over tropical oceans.
 In particular, the sharpness of the variance peak suggests that other vertical structures must not typically be yielding critical point variations by much more than the order of a percent.
 Physically, this appears consistent with the argument that high water vapor is required in the lower free troposphere as well as the boundary layer for entraining plumes to remain sufficiently buoyant for the onset of deep convection to occur.
 If the transition occurs only when there is a moist layer through the lower troposphere, it would explain why column water vapor can determine the transition at this precision.

 b.
-The water vapor distribution near criticality and hypothesized interpretion
+The water vapor distribution near criticality and hypothesized interpretation

 The frequency of occurrence (or, when normalized, the probability density function) of a given column water vapor value has a characteristic rapid decrease as the system approaches the critical point.
 Slightly above criticality, the distribution of column water vapor values becomes exponential, so that the decay above criticality is less rapid than just near criticality.
-When the column water vapor distribution is displayed for precipitating points, the behavior appears to be consistent with a Gaussian core with exponential tails noted in tracer transport problems, as discussed in section 4a.
-Here, the distribution is not symmetric on the low water vapor side (especially for lower tropospheric temperature values).
+As noted in section 4a, the parts of the distribution furthest above criticality should initially be regarded with caution because of limited observing system validation.
+When the column water vapor distribution is displayed for precipitating points, the behavior appears to be consistent with a Gaussian core with approximately exponential tails noted in tracer transport problems, as discussed in section 4a.
+Here, the distribution is not symmetric on the low water vapor side (especially for lower-tropospheric temperature values).
 The key aspect is the behavior on the high water vapor side, which is very reproducible for various tropospheric temperature values.
 The steep drop in probability of occurrence on the upper side of the Gaussian core lines up neatly with the critical value, with the exponential tail above criticality.

-An interpretation of the observed distribution near and above the critical point may be hypothesized in two parts: one regarding the shape, and one regarding the relation to criticality.
-Similar distributions are produced in forced passive-tracer advection-diffusion problems (Gollub et al. 1991; Shraiman and Siggia 1994; Pierrehumbert 2000).
-Forcing in the observed case occurs in several forms: a largescale input by evaporation and eventual loss at convective scales by precipitation; in between there is a threedimensional transport problem.
-While several parts of the problem are more complex than the forced convectiondiffusion prototypes, the essential conditions are sufficiently similar that this appears a plausible explanation for the observed transition from Gaussian core to exponential tail.
+An interpretation of the observed distribution near and above the critical point may be hypothesized in two parts: one regarding the shape and one regarding the relation to criticality.
+Similar distributions are produced in forced passive-tracer advection-diffusion problems (Gollub et al. 1991; Shraiman and Siggia 1994; Pierrehumbert 2000; Bourlioux and Majda 2002).
+Forcing in the observed case occurs in several forms: a largescale input by evaporation and eventual loss at convective scales by precipitation; in between there is a three-dimensional transport problem.
+Although several parts of the problem are more complex than the forced advection-diffusion prototypes, the essential conditions are sufficiently similar that this appears to be a plausible explanation for the observed transition from Gaussian core to exponential tail.
 One then needs to explain the relationship of this distribution to the critical value for the onset of strong precipitation.